abbreviatedman/react-full-stack-database/readme.md

 - `mcuController.js`
 - `mcuRouter.js`

-123. On `mcuController.js`, write a function called `deleteCharacter` that will contact the database and delete a character based on their `_id`:
+123. In `mcuController.js`, write a function called `deleteCharacter` that will contact the database and delete a character based on their `_id`:

 ```js
 async function deleteCharacter(req, res) {